josvme/ocaml-compiler/tutorial.md

 b 0;;
 - : int = 5

+A name is bound after the “in” clause of a “let.”
+If the name is re-bound, the binding takes effect after the “in.

 let seems to be like a lambda internally.
 They are semantically same.

 # let a = 3 in a + 2;;